linked-db/linked-ql/README.md

 ## Introducing Magic Paths

 *Express relationships graphically.* Meet the magic path operators, a syntax extension to SQL, that let you connect to columns on other tables without writing a JOIN.
-Linked QL uses heuristics to figure how your data is linked.
+Linked QL uses heuristics of your DB structure to figure out the details and the relevant JOINs.

 Where you normally would write...